 Today we drive approx. 400 km (4 hours) in total with stops along the way.
 We’ll be bush camping (no facilities) and your lunch and dinner are included.

+Another early rise this morning as we travel the last part of the Nullarbor visiting the Caiguna Blowhole for some free air-conditioning from the ocean.
 With their planetary sounding names and strewn about space junk, the small towns of Balladonia and Norseman have a slightly intergalactic atmosphere about them.
 Balladonia shot to worldwide fame in 1979 when the Skylab space station returned to earth here rather abruptly.
-After lunch we continue the drive to Esperance, which may seem like a bustling metropolis after five days in the outback.
+After lunch, we continue the drive to Esperance, which may seem like a bustling metropolis after a couple of days in the outback.

 We drive approx 10 minutes today, and walks will vary from 2-4 hours.
 You will have shower facilities and all meals included.

-We drive for about 4 hours today, and walk for two hours.
-We camp in a private campground in the Srirling Ranges where you have shower and toilet facilities and even limited phone charging!
+We drive for about 5 hours today, and walk for two hours.
+We camp in a private campground in the Stirling Ranges where you have shower and toilet facilities.
 All meals included.

-It is just over 5 hours from Mt Trio to Quinninup, with stops along the way.
-Tonight we swag camp at a caravan park with shower and toilet facilities and all meals are provided.
+We do about 5 hours driving today, with stops along the way.
+Tonight, we swag camp at a Quinnup Caravan Park with shower and toilet facilities and all meals are provided.

 Discover the pristine wilderness region of Walpole before tantalising those tastebuds as we spend the rest of the day tasting our way around the Margaret River region visiting boutique wineries, breweries, a chocolate factory and a cheese factory, sampling as we go.
 Cheers to that.

 Today we drive approx 5 hours making stops along the way.
 Tonight, we swag camp at a camp ground with shower and toilet facilities with all meals are provided.
 There is even limited phone charging here.